HotCooking

 Method

-2. Unwrap 1 roll of puff pastry and cut it into quarters then cut each quarter in half, lengthways, so that you end up with 8 strips of pastry.
+2. Unwrap 1 roll of puff pastry and roll it out a little, extending the long side rather than the short side.
+Cut into quarters then cut each quarter in half, lengthways, so that you end up with 8 strips of pastry.

-3. Place 1 frankfurter (usually 8 in total) at the edge of a piece of pastry then roll it up, pressing firmly along the seam to seal the pastry and prevent it opening while it cooks.
-Repeat until you‘ve used up all of the pastry strips and have 8 rolled up frankfurters.
+3. Place 1 frankfurter (usually 8-10 in total) at the edge of a pastry strip.
+Roll it up, pressing firmly along the seam to seal the pastry shut and prevent it from opening while it cooks.
+Repeat until you've used up all of the pastry strips.

-4. Cut each roll into three or four depending on how big you’d like your sausage rolls to be and then place seam side down onto the baking tray.
+4. Cut each roll into three or four, depending on your desired size, then place seam-side down onto the baking tray.

-5. Brush 1 beaten egg over the sausage rolls, then bake for 15-20 minutes until the pastry has turned golden brown.
+5. Brush 1 beaten egg over the sausage rolls (or vegan alternative, see below).
+Bake for 15-20 minutes until the pastry has turned golden brown.

-6. Combine 100g of wholegrain mustard, 100g of Dijon mustard and 2 tablespoons of sour cream to make the dip and place into a bowl to serve alongside the sausage rolls.
+1. Combine 100g of wholegrain mustard, 100g of Dijon mustard and 2 tablespoons of sour cream in a bowl.
+Stir well and optionally decant into a clean bowl to serve alongside the sausage rolls.